 Today, explore the stark beauty of the Northwest Highlands, mountains that cover the most remote part of the British mainland.
 Start with a jaunt around Wester Ross, one of the most spectacular regions in Scotland.
 Follow the route of the rail line that cuts a track though the dramatic countryside, and then veer away to the west coast, where the mountains of Torridon dominate the landscape, part of which belongs to the Beinn Eighe Nature Reserve.
 As you continue, the expansive waters of island-studded Loch Maree are revealed.
 The River Ewe connects this loch to the sea at Poolewe.
 Overlooking the bay, view the Inverewe Gardens, a remarkable woodland paradise made possible by the temperate influence of the Gulf Stream.
 Return to Inverness by a northerly route, passing Corrieshalloch Gorge, where the River Measach tumbles over a rocky precipice into a ravine.

 Start your day with a visit to Culloden Moor, where Bonnie Prince Charlie was defeated in 1746 by government troops, thereby ending his attempt to regain the throne for the Stewart family.
 Then, follow the long straight valley called the Great Glen to Fort Augustus, a town at the southern end of Loch Ness, keeping watch for fabled Nessie along the way.
-Walk the ruins of Urquhart Castle, which dominate the central part of the loch, before continuing to a glass-blowing studio, where you witness how beautifully ornate glass figurines and jewellery are made.
-Journey from Loch Ness down through the wooded hillsides of the glen to Fort William, set at the foot of Ben Nevis, the highest mountain in Great Britain.
+Walk the ruins of Urquhart Castle, which dominate the central part of the loch, before continuing to journey from Loch Ness down through the wooded hillsides of the glen to Fort William, set at the foot of Ben Nevis, the highest mountain in Great Britain.

 Inverlochy | Ferry to the Isle of Skye